-No. of classes Rank and no. of clerical staff entitled 12 to 23 1 Assistant Clerical Officer + 1 Clerical Assistant 24 or more 1 Assistant Clerical Officer + 2 Clerical Assistants
+No. of classes Rank and no. of clerical staff entitled 1 - 3 Nil 4 - 11 1 Clerical Assistant 12 - 23 1 Assistant Clerical Officer + 1 Clerical Assistant 24 or more 1 Assistant Clerical Officer + 2 Clerical Assistants

 One janitor staff may be allowed for every four or fraction of four classes and special purpose rooms in use for the AM or whole-day session and one janitor staff may be allowed for every eight or fraction of eight classes and special purpose rooms in use for the PM session.
 If the total includes a fraction of 0.5 or above, it will be rounded up to next whole number.